rahildoshi97/materforge/paper/paper.md

 # Acknowledgements

-Funded by the European Union.
-This work has received funding from the European High Performance Computing Joint Undertaking and Poland, Germany, Spain, Hungary, France and Greece under grant agreement number: 101093457.
+This work was funded by the European High Performance Computing Joint Undertaking and Poland, Germany, Spain, Hungary, France and Greece under grant agreement number: 101093457.
-This publication expresses the opinions of the authors and not necessarily those of the EuroHPC JU and Associated Countries which are not responsible for any use of the information contained in this publication.
-We acknowledge the support of the Deutsche Forschungsgemeinschaft (DFG) via project 434946896 - FOR 5134.
+Additional funding was provided by the Deutsche Forschungsgemeinschaft e.V.
+(DFG, German Research Foundation) and carried out within the framework of Research Unit FOR-5134, “Solidification Cracks during Laser Beam Welding:
+High Performance Computing for High Performance Processing”, (Grant No. 434946896).
-We also thank Carola Forster for providing the material data for steel 1.4301 using JMatPro.
+We thank Carola Forster for providing the material data for steel 1.4301 using JMatPro.

 # References